Online Therapy For Autistic Adults Seeking Mental Health Support

 To design an appropriate program for adults with ASD, it is important to understand the needs of the specific patient population and preferences for the structure of the program.
 To do this, researchers performed a study to understand the experience of adults with ASD who participated in an individual internet-based therapy program with integrated group-based components.

-Results of online therapy for adults with ASD
+Results of online therapy for autistic adults

 To understand the specific needs and preferences of adults with ASD when it comes to internet-based therapy, a qualitative interview study was performed to evaluate the experiences of participants who completed internet-based cognitive behavioral therapy (ICBT).
 To understand the experiences of participants, interviews were given, and participants were able to voice their experiences and insights.